itucsdb1938/itucsdb1938/docs/source/user/member2.rst

    :scale: 50 %
    :alt: map to buried treasure

-   Employee adding page.
+   -Employee adding page-

 .. figure:: employee_add2.png
    :scale: 50 %
    :alt: map to buried treasure

-   Employeee adding page (continue).
+   -Employeee adding page (continue)-

 In above page, admins of warehouse can add new employee to the system.